-Employees may not use the Authority's e-mail system or the internet access in any way that may be seen as unlawfully harassing, discriminatory, obscene, violent or threatening.
+Employees may not use the Authority's e-mail system or the internet access in any way that may be seen as harassing, discriminatory, obscene, violent or threatening in violation of the Authority's policies.
 Examples of prohibited use include sexually-explicit messages, cartoons, images or jokes; unwelcome propositions or love letters; ethnic or racial slurs; or any other messages, images or jokes that can be construed to be harassment of or discrimination against of others based on their sex, race, ancestry, sexual orientation, age, national origin, citizenship, disability, religious or political beliefs or any category protected by federal, state or local law.
-Any use of the Internet, e-mail or any other electronic resource to harass or discriminate is unlawful and strictly prohibited by the Authority.
+Any use of the Internet, e-mail or any other electronic resource to harass or discriminate is strictly prohibited by the Authority.
 Accessing any site that is sexually or racially offensive or discriminatory; displaying, downloading, or distributing any sexually explicit material; or transmitting any of the Authority's confidential or proprietary information or materials is forbidden.
-Employees may not use the Authority email system or internet access to enter, or participate in, any "chat rooms" or establish personal relationships.
+Employees may not use the Authority email system or internet access to enter, or participate in, any "chat rooms" or establish personal relationships except as approved by the Authority for business use such as Microsoft Teams.
+Employees may not utilize the agency e-mail for personal use.